 The multiplayer mode lets players choose between infantry maps and MCA maps.
 Scattered around the maps are health pickups, armor pickups, power ups, and weapons.
 All the weapons from the single player mode are available in multiplayer.
 Players can also choose one of the four MCAs for multiplayer.
 Multiplayer continues to have fanbase and fan made updates for the game have been release which address balance and cheating.

 There are several mods for Shogo, although most of them are incomplete.
 There were promising mods such as Greased With Lovin', which attempted to improve the game experience overall with better balancing, A.I. and etc. There are also many of custom maps for Shogo available on the web.
-An editor as well as the original Shogo source code have been released and is available for download.
+An editor as well as the original Shogo source code have been released and are available for download.

 Planned Expansions and Sequel

 An expansion called Shugotenshi was planned.
-The expansion would haves allowed the player to play as Kura, seeing the story from her perspective.
-It appears that the expansion was quite along in development, but was never completed.
+The expansion would have allowed the player to play as Kura, seeing the story from her perspective.
+It appears that the expansion was quite far along in development, but was never completed.
 The title roughly translates to "guardian angel", which would have referred to Kura's role as Sanjuro's secret protector.
 Some speculate that the expansion was cancelled because the original game did not sell well.
-The reason for poor sales may have been SHOGO's release just a month before Half-Life.
+The reason for poor sales may have been Shogo's release just a month before Half-Life.

 Monolith's pirate-themed 2D-platformer Claw (released in 1997) is referenced in this game.
-The main character of the game, Captain Nathaniel Joseph Claw, is represented as a doll that the player can collect as part of a side mission in SHOGO.
-His first name, Nathaniel, is also shared with Admiral Nathaniel Akkaraju in SHOGO.
+The main character of the game, Captain Nathaniel Joseph Claw, is represented as a doll that the player can collect as part of a side mission in Shogo.
+His first name, Nathaniel, is also shared with Admiral Nathaniel Akkaraju in Shogo.